 - 1. Disconnect batteries from machine. - 2.
 Disconnect the electrical connection to the traction motor. - 3.
 Remove brush cap. - Release brush from spring tension.
 Remove screw connecting brush wire lead to brush holder.
-Clean brush holder to insure free movement. - Install new brush and reinstall connecting screw and lead. - 6.
-When all new brushes are installed.
-Place all in retracted position, held into brush holder by spring tension. - 7.
-Carefully replace brush cap.
+Clean brush holder to insure free movement. - Install new brush and reinstall connecting screw and lead. - When all new brushes are installed.
+Place all in retracted position, held into brush holder by spring tension. - Carefully replace brush cap onto bearing on motor shaft.